Directional Scattering-Induced Optical Forces on a Mie Particle near a Metal Interface: INTRODUCTION

 \section{INTRODUCTION}

 High-index dielectric nanoparticles supporting Mie resonances have become a central platform of modern nanophotonics.
 The coexistence of electric and magnetic multipolar modes in subwavelength particles enables low-loss control of scattering, near-field localization, and radiation directivity, underpinning applications in nonlinear optics, nanolasing, and biosensing \cite{Kuznetsov2016,Kivshar2022,Sain2019,Tseng2021}.
 Yet, compared with the rapid progress in these areas, the optical manipulation of Mie-resonant particles remains considerably less well developed.
 This limitation originates from the very nature of resonant scattering.
-Near Mie resonances, dielectric nanoparticles exhibit large scattering cross-sections, so that radiation pressure and recoil compete with the restoring gradient force.
+Near Mie resonances, dielectric nanoparticles exhibit large scattering cross-sections, so that radiation pressure and recoil compete with the restoring gradient force \cite{stilgoe_effect_2008, nieminen_effect_2009, andres-arroyo_optical_2016, valuckas_fabrication_2019}.
 As a result, stable trapping in conventional single-beam optical tweezers becomes more demanding and often requires beam engineering or interference-based configurations \cite{AndresArroyo2016,Lank2018}.
-Recent studies further revealed that resonant particles can exhibit complex dynamics, including hopping between metastable positions and orbiting motion, even in simple trapping geometries \cite{Toftul2025Hopping}.
+Recent studies further revealed that resonant particles can exhibit complex dynamics, including hopping between metastable positions and orbiting motion, even in simple trapping geometries \cite{toftul_hopping_2025}.
 In addition, the optical force can be actively tuned and even reversed in resonant systems, as demonstrated for phase-change nanoparticles with switchable attractive and repulsive regimes \cite{Mao2024Switchable}.
+Alternatively, the interplay between the attractive and repulsive interaction can lead to levitation regime of Mie particles near a dielectric waveguide structure \cite{shilkin_optical_2022} or form stable structure in the ensemble of resonant particles \cite{bulgakov_giant_2020, bulgakov_resonant_2021}.
 These results highlight the fundamentally multipolar and non-conservative nature of optical forces in the Mie regime.